Pravargav/Amadeus/English/sentences.md

 -> Could you please, hold my phone?

--> please!stick to your word/decision.
+-> Kindly stick to your word/decision.

--> please!
-State the reason
+-> Kindly state the reason.